abpio/abp-commercial-docs/en/startup-templates/microservice/gateways.md

 ### Module Configuration and Routing

-As default, this gateway proxies each request landing page application to related microservice and redirects the account related requests to AuthServer.
+By default, this gateway proxy each request landing page application to a related microservice and redirects the account related requests to AuthServer.
 Ocelot re-route configuration can be found in `ocelot.json` file.
 This configuration is added by using **AddOcelotJson** extension method in `Program.cs`.
 The re-routing configuration is as below:

 - **Account Service:** Uses static proxy and re-routes